aboutyu/THWebview/README.md

 # Installation

 #### CocoaPods
-Simply add AACarousel to your `Podfile`.
+Simply add THWebview to your `Podfile`.

 ```
 pod 'THWebview'